bytebase/sql-review-action/README.md

         # TODO: use a specific version
         uses: bytebase/sql-review-action@main
         with:
+          files: "<The path for your SQL files>" # Optional.
           override: "<Your SQL review rules configuration file path>" # Optional, we can only provide the template id
           database: "<Database type>"
           template: "<SQL review rule template id>" # Optional.
 Required if the override is not specified.